Understanding the API Options for Securely Delegating Access to Your AWS Account

 Here are some useful resources to get you started with AWS delegation technologies:

-- Familiarize yourself with the STS developer guide
+- Familiarize yourself with the IAM user guide

 - Try out our pre-packaged federation application, which enables single-sign on to AWS from Active Directory